radical-lab/radical-lab.github.io/README.md

 			* (jedi force) particle suspension c̄ wind turbines, audio speakers, explosions, bullets, full(electromagnetic)spectrum `/lasers|lighting|waves/`,..
 			* wave suspension is a metahack #brainwaves2reachahigherstateofbrainfunctionandescapethisrealityoreditspacetimewhereshyamwillbethemannestmanandallothermenwillberewrittenasfemalesandalllostlivesrevivedandtherewillbeashyamforallandtoshareexperientialpossibilitiesinshyamaloka
 			* single source, single projection; (3D) whispering gallery (diamond mancave)
-		* construction materials will be programmable, supercomputational, faraday shielded, soundproof, elementalproof, computationally heated `/hydrogen|helium/` for vertical support (cooling for controlled descent, and even heating for controlled ascent; shifting weights are low tech stabilisers, and also good for manual override, but minimal science kbs for thermal control units is a good idea too), atom powered atom bots,..
+		* construction materials will be programmable, supercomputational, faraday shielded, soundproof, elementalproof, computationally heated `/hydrogen|helium/` for vertical support (cooling for controlled descent, and even heating for controlled ascent; shifting weights are low tech stabilisers, and also good for manual override, but minimal science kbs for thermal control units is a good idea too) (line-x+aerogel? there's a better way; like water is just liquid air, and ice is powerful, but /antigravity|teleportation/ is more holo), atom powered atom bots, waves can suspend to absolute zero (movement,temperature,.; perpetual (im)motion, zero point module, microverse battery,..),..
 			* peak will be goldilocks' zone escape pod for evacuation procedure during natural disasters, attacks,..
 			* rest will be farmed, and salvageable escape pod from evacuation
 			* satellites can be at any altitude